 How Long it Took

 We worked on this project over a 4 day period for a few hours a day when we could squeeze it in.
 Applying the panels took the longest amount of time.
 We probably spent 6-7 hours doing this.
 We wanted to make sure everything was straight and we were very strategic with our seam placement.
 We also wanted to avoid having the vertical seams going down the whole wall in the same spot so we staggered them.
 This way you wouldn’t see a drastic line all the way down the wall.
-We also wanted to avoid waisting as much as possible so measured, measured, and measured again.
+We also wanted to avoid wasting as much as possible so measured, measured, and measured again.
 The caulking of the joints probably took us 1 hour.
 Painting the grout took about 4 hours and applying the mortar took me around 4 hours.
 So 16 total hours of work! not too bad especially for something that looks like it was laid brick by brick!

 How Much it Cost